airbnb/swift/README.md

   // RIGHT

-  /// A planet that exists somnewhere in the universe.
+  /// A planet that exists somewhere in the universe.
   ///
   /// Planets have many properties.
 For example, the best planets
   /// have atmospheres and bodies of water to support life.